 Eventually the services being deployed need someone to manage them.
 Unable or unwilling to turnover their projects to the technology team, managers instead find quasi-technology hires and create their own teams.
 Maybe it’s an accountant who also happens to be a system administrator.
 Maybe it’s a membership team member that moonlights as a website developer.

 Regardless of how it starts, it ends up the same.
 Uncoordinated efforts and conflicting priorities create friction.
 Standards erode, and the number of platforms grows, creating security risks, brand inconsistency, and other expensive problems.
 Eventually the invisible shadow technology budget balloons and no one has a clear view of how it’s being spent.
 Chaos ensues.
+So, you'll want to mitigate the risk of Shadow IT.

-SAI works hand in hand with client IT departments to help mitigate the risks of Shadow IT.
 Improving the relationship and alignment between IT and the business is critical to this effort.
 If the services delivered by the technology team are well understood, it becomes easier to stop the growth of shadow IT capabilities.
 Planned growth, improved training opportunities, and engagement with internal customers means that services can be delivered in alignment with business needs, further discouraging the desire to build shadow services.

 Loss of Accountability